nteract/hydrogen/README.md

 Thanks for taking the time to contribute.
 Take a look at our [Contributing Guide](https://github.com/nteract/hydrogen/blob/master/CONTRIBUTING.md) to get started.

+## Changelog

+Every release is documented on the [GitHub Releases page](https://github.com/nteract/hydrogen/releases).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/nteract/hydrogen/blob/master/LICENSE.md) file for details

 **[⬆ back to top](#contents)**